Emily Lima: Managerial career

-In 2016, Lima was appointed as coach of the Brazilian women's national team, in the place of Vadão, thus becoming the first women to coach the Seleção Feminina.
+In 2016, Lima was appointed as coach of the Brazilian women's national team in place of Vadão, thus becoming the first woman to coach the Seleção Feminina.
 Lima's first competition as national coach was the Torneio Internacional de Manaus, on which she led the team to their seventh title.
-She was fired of the Brazilian team in September 2017; under her run, the Seleção won seven games, lost five and drew one.
+She was fired from the Brazilian team in September 2017; under her run, the Seleção won seven games, lost five and drew one.